minibolt-guide/minibolt/guide/bonus/system/ups-nut.md

 Have your RaspiBolt safely shutdown when a connected UPS reaches a critical power level.

-Difficulty: Easy
-{: .label .label-yellow }

-Status: Tested v3
+Status: Tested RaspiBolt v3
 {: .label .label-green }

+Status: Not tested MiniBolt
+{: .label .label-red }

 ---